akruszewski/gibl/manuscript/chapter2.md

 In the evaluation we've done above, what we get as a result is a number.
 So the value 7 has a type of number.
 While this may be implicit in Racket, we have a way to check what the type of a value is, as we will see later with the help of predicates.

-Racket has some primitive types, such as: numbers, booleans, strings, lists, and functions.
+Racket has some primitive types, such as:

+1. Numbers - 1, 2, 3.14
+1. Booleans - True, False
+1. Characters - or single letters: #\A, #\B, #\C
+1. Strings - or list of characters: "Hello", "World"
+1. Lists - (1, 2, 3)
+1. Functions - f(x) = x + 1

 ```racket
 > 123